Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 🍗

-2 lbs chicken thighs, shredded
+2 lbs boneless chicken thighs, shredded

 1.5 cups low-sodium chicken broth